Strong Unique Continuation Property for Stochastic Parabolic Equations: Introduction

 \end{definition}

 The main result of this paper is as follows. \begin{theorem} Solutions $y$ to \eqref{pa-sucp0} satisfy SUCP. \end{theorem}

-The unique continuation property (UCP for short) for deterministic PDEs are studied extensively in the literature.
-Classical results are Cauchy-Kovalevskaya theorem and Holmgren's uniqueness theorem.
-These results need to assume that the coefficients of the PDE to be analytic to get the UCP.
-In 1939, T. Carleman introduced in the seminal paper \cite{Carleman1} a new method to prove SUCP for two dimensional elliptic equations with $L^\infty$ coefficients.
-This landmark work indicates that a non-analytic solution of an elliptic equation can behave in an ``analytic" manner in some sense.
-The technique he used, which is called ``Carleman estimate" now, has became a very powerful tool in the study of SUCP for elliptic equations (e.g. \cite{Aronszajn,JK,Hormander2,Kenig,Kenig1,Koch1,Sogge1}) and parabolic equations (e.g. \cite{Escauriaza,Escauriaza1,Escauriaza2,Escauriaza3,Fernandez,Vessella,Vessella1}).

-It is well-known that SUCP is an important problem not only in the uniqueness of the solution to a partial differential equation itself, but also in the study of other properties of solutions, such as the nodal sets (e.g. \cite{DF1,DF}), the Anderson localization (e.g. \cite{BK1}), etc. Furthermore, it can be applied to solve some application problems, such as controllability problems (e.g. \cite{Zu1}), optimal control problems(e.g. \cite{LY1}), inverse problems (e.g. \cite{Vessella1}) and so on.

-Compared with the deterministic PDEs, as far as we know, there is no result concerning SUCP for stochastic PDEs.
-It would be quite interesting to extend the deterministic SUCP results to the stochastic ones.
-Nevertheless, there are many things which remain to be done and some of them seem to be challenging.

 In this paper, similar to the deterministic case, we employ a Carleman estimate to establish our SUCP result.
-In recent years, motivated by the study of unique continuation problems (NOT the strong unique continuation problems), controllability and observability problems, and inverse problems, there are some results concerning the Carleman estimate for stochastic parabolic equations (see \cite{FL,Liuxu1,Luqi3,LY,Tang-Zhang1,Zh}).
-However, these results cannot be used to get the SUCP for our equation \eqref{pa-sucp0} due to the choice of weight functions.
-Indeed, weight function is these papers are designed to get some global energy estimate for stochastic parabolic equations with boundary conditions.
-In this paper, in order to present the key idea in the simplest way, we do not pursue the full technical generality.
+In recent years, motivated by the study of unique continuation problems (NOT the strong unique continuation problems), controllability and observability problems, and inverse problems, there are considerable progresses concerning the Carleman estimate for stochastic parabolic equations (see \cite{FL,Liuxu1,Luqi3,LY,Tang-Zhang1,Zh}).
+Despite such developments, the SUCP for stochastic parabolic equations remains an open area.
+None of the above Carleman estimates can be used to get the SUCP for our equation \eqref{pa-sucp0} due to the choice of weight functions.
+Indeed, weight functions in these papers are designed to get some global energy estimate for stochastic parabolic equations with boundary conditions.
+Moreover, due to the extra difficulties caused by the stochastic setting, such as the requirement of the adaptedness of solutions with respect to the filtration $\dbF$, we cannot simply localize the problem as usual because the classical localization technique may change the adaptedness of solutions.
+To overcome such hindrances, we have taken inspiration from the ideas not only in \cite{Tang-Zhang1} but also in \cite{BK1,Escauriaza,Vessella} to prove Theorem \ref{pa-sucp-th1}.